FernandoBasso/devnotes/content/Clojure/Destructuring (Clojure).md

 60
 ```

 It is possible to destructure from a vector or a list.
+Maps too, which a slightly different syntax.
 ## Destructuring function parameters

 Destructuring is specially useful when dealing with function parameters.
 Let's see how it works by implementing the function `car`.